Looking for an easy way to keep your customers coming back for more?

 First, users sign up for your newsletter to register and claim their coupon.
 Then, they’re required to share the giveaway to unlock extra chances to win.
 As more users enter your giveaway from that referral, they’ll each refer more people, and so on.

-The result is a viral giveaway with tons of targeted leads claiming your coupon.
+Bottom Line: the result is a viral giveaway with tons of targeted leads claiming your coupon.

 12. Offer Coupons for Reviews